zafarali/learning-angular/README.md

 	link: function(scope, instanceElement, instanceAttrs, controller){}
 }
 ```
 If we take a look at [03-8-compilevslink.html](https://github.com/zafarali/learning-angular/blob/master/03-8-compilevslink.html), we see the log executes the `controller` and the `compile`'s `pre` and `post` but not the link.
 Trying different combinations it seems that if you have a `compile`, you cannot have a `link` but you can get the effect of having a `compile` and `link` by setting a `pre` and `post` function to the `compile` function.
+*UPDATE: I have just seen a [video](http://www.thinkster.io/angularjs/h02stsC3bY/angularjs-angular-element), it is indeed true that you cannot have a `link` function and a `compile` function.
+However, if we do choose to have a `compile` function, we can return (from the `compile` function) another function that will become the `link` function.
+Go see the website for a nice example on how this works.

 ###04-Scopes
 Scopes can be nested.
 These nested scopes can either be *child scopes* (which inherits properties from its parents) or *isolate scopes* (which doesn't inherit anything).
 Everything that we try to evaluate for example `{{name}}` which is input via `ng-model='name'` will be held on the *scope*.
 Thus we can think of scopes as the link between the controllers/directives and the view.